StefanoDalMas/NeoVim_config/README.md

 Apart from NVChad's base plugins such as Telescope, TreeSitter and so on I've added\

--   [copilot.lua](https://github.com/zbirenbaum/copilot.lua) because the official Copilot.nvim is heavier and doesn't always work properly.
+-   [copilot.lua](https://github.com/zbirenbaum/copilot.lua) because the official Copilot.nvim is heavier and doesn't always work properly
 -   [copilot.cmp](https://github.com/zbirenbaum/copilot-cmp) To make Copilot.lua integrated with nvim-cmp autocompletion
     -   When you launch it you have to run the `:Copilot auth` to let copilot do its magic
 -   [crates.vim](https://github.com/Saecki/crates.nvim) to see latest versions of crates\